aniruddhdoki/estuary-app/README.md

 ## future implementations:
 - get search functionality to work
   - users can look up any shoe and appreciate its beauty

+## resources
+i used the [UIImageColors by @jathu](https://github.com/jathu/UIImageColors) package to accomplish the final version of the background gradient generation.
+Jathu's solution is great, completely recommend using his package. he uses the histogram approach to getting the main colors from the image, which is pretty effective and takes a while to create custom.